mihir9760/Convolution-Neural-Networks/README.md

 # Convolution-Neural-Networks
-This repository contains various source codes for different types of Convolution Neural Networks.
+This repository contains source codes for different types of Convolution Neural Networks.
+The title of the files depicts their contents.